 The flu shot offers protection against the flu for about 6 months.
-A person should get a flu shot every year, and the best time to get one is the end of October.
+Health experts recommend that a person should get a flu shot every year, and the best time to get one is usually around the end of October.

 In this article, we discuss how long the flu shot lasts, how often a person should have one, and the side effects and benefits of flu vaccination.